JoKerDii/DS-FAS/docs/notes/questions.md

 * **Compare Ridge and Lasso regression?**

+  Ridge and Lasso regressions are linear regression with different regularization - L2 and L1 regularization.

-  Ridge regression reduces the complexity of the model by <u>shrinking the coefficients</u>, but it doesn’t nullify them.
-It controls the amount of regularization using a parameter $\lambda$. <u>The penalty term is proportional to the L2-norm of the coefficients</u>.
+  Ridge regression is penalized for the sum of squared values of the coefficients.
+The penalty term is the product of a parameter $\lambda$ and L2-norm of the coefficient.

-  Lasso regression controls the amount of regularization using a parameter $\lambda$.
-It controls the amount of regularization using a parameter $\lambda$. <u>The penalty term is proportional to the L1-norm of the coefficients</u>.
+  Lasso regression is penalized for the sum of absolute values of the coefficients.
+The penalty term is the product of a parameter $\lambda$ and L1-norm of the coefficient.

   Differences:

   1. Since Lasso regression tend to produce zero estimates for a number of model parameters - we say that <u>Lasso solutions are sparse</u> - we consider to be a method for <u>variable selection</u>.
   2. In Ridge Regression, the penalty term is proportional to the L2-norm of the coefficients whereas in Lasso Regression, the penalty term is proportional to the L1-norm of the coefficients.
   3. <u>Ridge Regression has a closed form solution</u>, <u>while Lasso Regression does not</u>.
 We often have to solve this iteratively.
 In the sklearn package for Lasso regression, there is a parameter called `max_iter` that determines how many iterations we perform.